jlecomte/ascom-oag-focuser/README.md

 ## Compiling The Standalone Focuser Application

-Open the `Focuser_App\Focuser_App.sln` solution in Microsoft Visual Studio, change the solution configuration to `Release` (in the toolbar), open the `Build` menu, and click on `Build Solution`.
+Open the `Focuser_App\ASCOM.DarkSkyGeek.FocuserApp.sln` solution in Microsoft Visual Studio, change the solution configuration to `Release` (in the toolbar), open the `Build` menu, and click on `Build Solution`.
 Very simple!
 The binary file generated will be `Focuser_App\bin\Release\ASCOM.DarkSkyGeek.FocuserApp.exe`.
 You may also download this file from the [Releases page](https://github.com/jlecomte/ascom-oag-focuser/releases).
 Here is what that little standalone application looks like:

 ![Standalone Focuser Control Application](images/Standalone-Focuser-App.png)